 For the better part of a decade, marketers have been in a data arms race believing the more they knew about their customers, the better they could tailor experiences.
-In reality, only a handful of organisation in Australia are using this data effectively.
+In reality, only a handful of organisations in Australia are using this data effectively.
 The holy grail of personalisation and automation is still beyond the capability of most, and data collection obsession has created unnecessary risks.

 Consumers are growing wise to it too.
 Poor use of data influences their purchasing decisions, with 66% confirming they had backed out of a transaction or closed an online account over privacy concerns.

 Growing consumer awareness around shady data practices has led to a backlash against the collection and use of personal data without express consent, and regulators and big tech have stepped in.

 Regulation has historically struggled to keep pace with emerging technology – but the tables are starting to turn.
 The past few years have been characterised by regulators clawing back protections of customer data, and the Australian Government is set to release a review of the Privacy Act that will tighten controls on the behaviour of key digital platforms and instigate better protections for consumer privacy.

 Technology has also stepped in – starting with Apple, who first restricted the use of third-party cookies in Safari, and recently launched App Tracking Transparency, both designed to curtail the collection and sharing of customer data.
 Internet browsers Firefox and Google Chrome have also followed suit, with Chrome set to end support of third-party cookies within the next two years.

 For marketers, this means that the holy grail of personalisation and automation is growing increasingly complex.